juanchiriera/rotunda-challenge/error-handler/README.md

   // Add the latest error to the queue erroeQueue.enqueue(error);

-  // Send the notification and clear the queue in case there are more than 10 errors. if(errorCount>=ALLOWED_ERRORS_THRESHOLD){
+  // Send the notification and clear the queue in case there are more than 10 errors and more than a minute has passed. if(errorCount>=ALLOWED_ERRORS_THRESHOLD
+    && currentTime - lastEmailTimestamp > WINDOW_SIZE_MILISECONDS){
     sendEmailNotification();
+    lastEmailTimestamp = currentTime;
     errorQueue.clear();
   }
 }